aalvarado/aalvarado.github.io/git-credentials.md

-# How to configure private keys for Git use under Tmux
+# How to configure private keys for Git use under Tmux in Ubuntu and derivatives using Systemd

 References:
 * https://stackoverflow.com/questions/18880024/start-ssh-agent-on-login/38980986#38980986